 The most important data you should focus on are the page views and clicks that Pinterest drives for your website or blog.

 The most reliable source of information for that, in my opinion, would be Google Analytics.
-Pinterest's data could be unreliable at times.
-You can also sync your Google Analytics with Tailwind, and also look at Tailwind's useful analytics about your best performing boards, pins and so on.
+Pinterest’s data could be unreliable at times.
+You can also sync your Google Analytics with Tailwind, and also look at Tailwind’s useful analytics about your best performing boards, pins and so on.
+If you’re pinning for business, then you should have a business strategy!!
+That means everything you do on your Pinterest account should be in line with your brand.

 Think about your business’s why.